 6. How can the elderly lose their driving privileges?

 Yes, but not for being senior citizens.
-Nevada may revoke driving privileges of anyone suffering from a medical condition that impairs their ability to drive safely.
+Nevada may revoke the driving privileges of anyone suffering from a medical condition that impairs their ability to drive safely.
 Such conditions include:

 - blindness or any visual impairment that cannot be corrected with lenses